tamersp25/docs/docs/developer/engines/cognitive/README.md

 Biometrics | [Face Recognition](/developer/engines/cognitive/biometrics/face-recognition/) | Identifies one or multiple people in an image or video by associating each individual's face to their name.
 Data | [Correlation](/developer/engines/cognitive/data/correlation/) | Associates two data products based on some commonality, such as occurence over time.
 For example, may associate weather data on a given date with stock prices on that date.
 Data | [Geolocation](/developer/engines/cognitive/data/geolocation/) | Identifies the geographic location of a person or object in the real world or some virtual equivalent.
-Speech | [Speaker Separation](/developer/engines/cognitive/speech/speaker-separation/)	| aka Diarization.
+Speech | [Speaker Detection](/developer/engines/cognitive/speech/speaker-detection/)	| aka Speaker Separation, Diarization.
 Partitions an input audio stream into segments according to who is speaking when.
+Speech | [Speaker Recognition](/developer/engines/cognitive/speech/speaker-recognition/)	| aka Speaker Identification.
+Identifies speakers in an audio file based on trained recordings of their voice.
 Speech | [Transcription](/developer/engines/cognitive/speech/transcription/) | Converts speech audio to text.
 Text | [Entity Extraction](/developer/engines/cognitive/text/entity-extraction/) | aka Named-entity recognition.
 Classifies named entities located in unstructured text into pre-defined categories such as people, organizations and locations.
 Text | [Keyword Extraction](/developer/engines/cognitive/text/keyword-extraction/) | Identifies key terms and/or phrases that appear in documents, based on parts of speech, salience, or other criteria.